US FLAGBAR

 slc4-noar-02-pilof

-Buck Pilof was Abraham's best friend for a long time.
+Harold "Buck" Pilof Deceased was Abraham's best friend for a long time.
 He told stories about times when he nor Buck had any money but there was still liberty left.
 Buck would do this magic trick when they were in a bar and had no money.

 "Before" they would go into the bar, Buck would slice a cigarette lengthways and dump out the tobacco.
 Then he would cut the paper in two long strips and fold the strips into an accordion shape and stick one into each of his nostrils.
 Then they would go into the bar and offer to swallow a lighted cigarette if someone would buy a beer to put out the fire in buck's stomach after he swallowed the lighted cigarette.
 There was always someone who would buy a beer just to see this happen.